-It was proposed in \cite{Braga:2017bml} an AdS/QCD model where the dilaton profile is deformed by the addition of an extra term.
-In the model of ref. \cite{Braga:2017bml} the dilaton profile is
+It was proposed in \cite{Braga:2017bml} an AdS/QCD model where the quadratic dilaton profile is deformed by the addition of an extra term.
+In the model of Ref. \cite{Braga:2017bml} the dilaton profile is

-In this modified soft wall model the observed spectrum of masses and decay constants of charmonium is best fitted taking the model parameters $k=1.2 GeV,~M= 2.6 GeV,~\sqrt{\Gamma}=0.75 GeV$ that are used as reference values in this section.

-In this section we analyze the AdS/QCD background of ref. \cite{Braga:2017bml} considering a static string in the bulk.
-For the present case the Euclidean geometry is
+In this model the observed spectrum of masses and decay constants of charmonium is fitted by taking the model parameters as $k=1.2$GeV, $M= 2.7$GeV, $\sqrt{\Gamma}=0.75$GeV, that are used here as reference values.
+W analyze the AdS/QCD background of this model by considering a static string in the bulk.
+For the present case, the Euclidean geometry in the string frame is

-The dual gauge theory leaves on the conformal boundary at $z\to 0$ and we place the string endpoints there.
-The classical equations of motion for the world-sheet gives the quark/ anti-quark separation as a function $z_m$:
+The dual gauge theory lives in the conformal boundary at $z= 0$.
+Classical equations of motion for the world-sheet gives the $q\bar{q}$ separation as a function $z_m$:

-We show the quark/ anti-quark separation as a function of $z_m$ for a set of different model parameters: in FIG. \ref{fig:fig4.1} we vary $M$ and in FIG. \ref{fig:fig4.2} we vary $\sqrt{\Gamma}$.
+We show the $q\bar{q}$ separation as a function of $z_m$ for a set of different model parameters in Figure \ref{fig:fig4.1}, where we vary M and in Figure \ref{fig:fig4.2} varying $\sqrt{\Gamma}$.
+The location of the infrared wall is determined by the local minumum of $f_\Phi(z) = e^{2\Phi(z)}/z^4$ and is represented in Figure \ref{fig:fig4.1} and \ref{fig:fig4.2} by dotted vertical lines.
 In this model the location of the infrared wall is sensitive on the extra energy scales.
-The sensitivity of the shape of the world-sheet on the additional energy scales $M,\sqrt{\Gamma}$ of the model analyzed in this section is similar to what is found when analyzing the world-sheet of a rotating string in AdS geometry taking into account corrections coming from the finiteness of t'Hooft coupling and from a Gauss-Bonnet term \cite{AliAkbari:2009pf}.
+This sensitivity on the shape of the world-sheet on the additional energy scales $M$ and $\sqrt{\Gamma}$ of the model analyzed in this section is similar to what is found when analyzing the world-sheet of a rotating string in AdS geometry when corrections due to a finite t'Hooft coupling and a Gauss-Bonnet term are considered, see Ref. \cite{AliAkbari:2009pf}.

-Regularization of interaction potential was discussed in the previous section and an alternative regularization was defined by the subtraction of the divergent integral in eq.(\ref{divmass}).
-For the present model we use the same kind of regularization subtracting the integral